mitchellnel/resolution/server/README.md

 Returns: a JSON object with a Boolean field indicating creation success.
 If the create operation failed, then a `reason` field will be defined with an error message.
 If the read succeeded, then this field will not exist.

 The argument object is interfaced as `APIDeleteResolutionArguments`, and the return object is interfaces as `APIDeleteResolutionReturn`.

 If the body of the request has _extra_ fields than those defined above, an error **will not** be thrown.
 If the body of the request lacks any of the fields defined above, an error **will** be thrown.

+## Goal CRUD

+Every Goal in the database is uniquely keyed by the Firebase Realtime Database service.
+This key is generated when the Goal is pushed to the database.

+These keys are received by the client when reading Goals, and must be passed to the `/api/complete-goal`, `/api/update-goal-description`, and `/api/delete-goal` endpoints in order to utilise their functionality.

+The Goals are located under the path `resolutions/user_id/resolution_key/goals/`.

+### `/api/create-goal`

+Creates a Goal and adds it to the database under the path `resolutions/user_id/resolution_key/goals`.

+This API must be called by making a **POST** request on this endpoint to the server (using HTTP).
+The body of the request will contain the arguments in JSON format.

+Arguments:

+- `user_id` (string)
+- `resolution_key` (string)
+- `description` (string)

+Returns: a JSON object with a Boolean field indicating creation success.
+If the create operation failed, then a `reason` field will be defined with an error message.
+If the read succeeded, then this field will not exist.

+The argument object is interfaced as `APICreateGoalArguments`, and the return object is interfaces as `APICreateGoalReturn`.

+If the body of the request has _extra_ fields than those defined above, an error **will not** be thrown.
+If the body of the request lacks any of the fields defined above, an error **will** be thrown.

+The `description` field is required to create a Goal.
+It cannot be an empty string.

+### `/api/read-goal?user_id=<user_id>&resolution_key=<resolution_key>`

+Reads all of the Goals that belong to a user's Resolution -- these are located in the database under the path `resolutions/user_id/resolution_key/goals`

+This API must be called by making a **GET** request on this endpoint to the server (using HTTP).
+The arguments for the request will be sent as query parameters.

+Arguments:

+- `user_id` (string)
+- `resolution_key` (string)

+Returns: a JSON object with a Boolean field indicating read success.
+If the read failed, then a `reason` field will be defined with an error message.
+If the read succeeded, then a `goals` field will be populated with what is essentially map of Firebase RTDB keys to Goal objects -- objects that have a description and complete field that represent the Goal's description and whether it has been completed, respectively.

+If the the request has _extra_ query parameters than those defined above, an error **will not** be thrown.
+If the request lacks any of the query parameters defined above, an error **will** be thrown.

+### `/api/complete-goal`

+Updates the complete field on a specific Goal that belongs to a user's Resolution -- this field is located in the database under the path `resolutions/user_id/resolution_key/goals/goal_key/complete`

+This API must be called by making a **POST** request on this endpoint to the server (using HTTP).
+The body of the request will contain the arguments in JSON format.

+Arguments:

+- `user_id` (string)
+- `resolution_key` (string)
+- `goal_key` (string)
+- `complete` (Boolean)

+Returns: a JSON object with a Boolean field indicating creation success.
+If the create operation failed, then a `reason` field will be defined with an error message.
+If the read succeeded, then this field will not exist.

+The argument object is interfaced as `APICompleteGoalArguments`, and the return object is interfaces as `APICompleteGoalReturn`.

+If the body of the request has _extra_ fields than those defined above, an error **will not** be thrown.
+If the body of the request lacks any of the fields defined above, an error **will** be thrown.

+The `complete` field must be passed to make the update.
+It can either be `true` or `false`.
+The API **will not** automatically flip the Boolean -- the desired completion state must be passed via the arguments.

+### `/api/update-goal-description`

+Updates the description field on a specific Goal that belongs to a user's Resolution -- this field is located in the database under the path `resolutions/user_id/resolution_key/goals/goal_key/description`

+This API must be called by making a **POST** request on this endpoint to the server (using HTTP).
+The body of the request will contain the arguments in JSON format.

+Arguments:

+- `user_id` (string)
+- `resolution_key` (string)
+- `goal_key` (string)
+- `new_description` (Boolean)

+Returns: a JSON object with a Boolean field indicating creation success.
+If the create operation failed, then a `reason` field will be defined with an error message.
+If the read succeeded, then this field will not exist.

+The argument object is interfaced as `APIUpdateGoalDescriptionArguments`, and the return object is interfaces as `APIUpdateGoalDescriptionReturn`.

+If the body of the request has _extra_ fields than those defined above, an error **will not** be thrown.
+If the body of the request lacks any of the fields defined above, an error **will** be thrown.

+The `new_description` field must be passed to make the update.
+It cannot be an empty string.

+### `/api/delete-goal`

+Deletes a specific Goal that belongs a user's Resolution -- these are located in the database under the path `resolutions/user_id/resolution_key/goals`

+This API must be called by making a **POST** request on this endpoint to the server (using HTTP).
+The body of the request will contain the arguments in JSON format.

+Arguments:

+- `user_id` (string)
+- `resolution_key` (string)
+- `goal_key` (string)

+Returns: a JSON object with a Boolean field indicating creation success.
+If the create operation failed, then a `reason` field will be defined with an error message.
+If the read succeeded, then this field will not exist.

+The argument object is interfaced as `APIDeleteGoalArguments`, and the return object is interfaces as `APIDeleteGoalReturn`.

+If the body of the request has _extra_ fields than those defined above, an error **will not** be thrown.
+If the body of the request lacks any of the fields defined above, an error **will** be thrown.